 Food & Connectivity: Self-cooked Rice-Daal-Roti at lunch and dinner.
-Chai-Paratha in breakfast.
+Chai-Paratha for breakfast.
 Mobile Network is available but the signal strength depends on weather conditions.
-No transport available can be reached by walking.
+No transport available can be reached on walking.

 Stay Availability: Single/Shared tents available during the official yatra time.

 Food & Connectivity: Network is rarely available.
 Food is available at an affordable price.

 After Thachru you walk for another kilometer or two to reach Danda Dhar starting point.
 At this particular point, the jungle ends and now you find only shrubs, bushes, small peaks, and big boulders scattered all around you while you walk.
 The last stretch from here to reach the Kali Ghati top is known as the Danda Dhar, in Hindi which literally means, the sharpness of a long stick.
 This stretch is of around 2 kilometers but highly risky and difficult.
 The path is narrow and the soil is not solid.
 You climb at an elevation of more than 60 degrees.

 After completing this part of the trek you reach the Kali Ghati top which offers as another base camp on Shrikhand Mahadev trek.
 For the first time, you get a 360 degree view and can see the path for the next day trekking.